-Last time I introduced you to a couple of great DSLR’s and I just know you’ve been waiting on the edge of your seat the entire month to learn all about which lenses are right for you!
+We recently talked a little about great DSLR cameras, and I just know you’ve been waiting on the edge of your seat to learn all about lenses and which ones are right for you!

 There are basically three main classifications of lenses, and you will know what they are by their focal lengths listed in mm (millimeters):